 - Scroll through the options to see what is possible, then select the Hierarchy category and choose the Hierarchy option then click OK

-- Let’s say we need to add another person reporting to Robyn however there is only one shape displayed
+- Let’s say we need to add another person reporting to Robyn however there is only one shape displayed below

-- To add a new shape ensure that the Shape for Robyn is selected
+- To add a new shape ensure that the Shape for Robyn is selected or if using the Task Pane, select Robyn from the bulleted list

 - Select the SmartArt Tools > Design tab